 If you’re on the fence about swapping ground beef for ground turkey, start by making a blend.
 This is ideal for those burgers and other shaped-meat dishes.
 Uniting both kinds of meat together creates a great texture and can help you ease into using more ground turkey in your meals.
 Ground beef is great for this, but do be careful as it can result in a high-calorie dish, so aim to make the ground turkey the more prominent protein in the mixture.

 Stovetop is Best for Ground Turkey

 Since ground turkey can go dry and bland at a moment’s notice, the stovetop is the best place to cook it.
 In most cases, if you’re not mixing your ground turkey with beef, it should take no more than 15 minutes to watch the pink spots disappear and turn brown.

 Experiment with Flavors to Make Your Ground Turkey Taste Good

-Now that we’ve covered the basics on how to boost ground turkey’s flavor and texture, let’s get into making it taste like something you and your family want to eat.
-These tips should have everyone reaching for second helpings!
+Now that we’ve covered the basics on how to boost ground turkey’s flavor and texture let’s get into making it taste like something you and your family want to eat.
+These tips should have everyone reaching for a second helping!